A reliable, low-cost network for refuelling hydrogen vehicle fleets

 The model starts with a single source of hydrogen fuel, serving a single point of use (POU).

 For small hydrogen powered vehicle fleets, a single Pioneer Hydrogen Refuelling Station can be consistently used on-site with only a day or a week of unavailability when the Pioneer HRS is required to be taken back to the H2 source to be refilled.

 As the customer builds up their hydrogen vehicle fleet, N+1 Pioneers can be deployed to maintain continuous availability.
 As one unit is refuelling hydrogen vehicles at the POU, another is being filled with hydrogen at the H2 source, ensuring a continuous reliable refuelling point.
 A third unit could be added for additional redundancy.

 Next, more customers and more POUs are added, served from the same H2 source.
-Additional Pioneers are deployed but the incremental numbers required are lower due to network effects.
-The larger fleet of Pioneers improves resilience in the network as Pioneer stations can back each other up.
+Additional Pioneer Hydrogen Refuelling Stations are deployed but the incremental numbers required are lower due to network effects.
+The larger fleet of Pioneers improves resilience in the hydrogen refuelling network as Pioneer stations can back each other up.

-A new H2 source can then be added to the network for additional resilience ensuring the network no longer has a single point of failure.
+A new H2 source can then be added to the refuelling network for additional resilience ensuring the network no longer has a single point of failure.
 This allows for more POUs to be added, served by additional Pioneer stations, which can also be located further from the original H2 source if required.
-Redundancy is now managed at network level and fleet operations can be optimised to minimise CAPEX outlay on incremental Pioneers.
+Redundancy is now managed at network level and hydrogen vehicle fleet operations can be optimised to minimise CapEx outlay on incremental Pioneers.

 For more information on the Pioneer and the innovative cascade technology incorporated to provide high pressure and optimise the utilisation of hydrogen, take a look at how the Pioneer performs against a typical decant method.